sql-bi/docs/_mydocs/dax-internals/user-defined-functions/parameter-types.md

 Type checking and coercion apply differently depending on the parameter category:

-**Scalar subtypes** (`INT64`, `DECIMAL`, `DOUBLE`, etc.) do not reject incompatible arguments — they coerce them.
+**Scalar subtypes** (`INT64`, `DECIMAL`, `DOUBLE`, etc.) do not reject incompatible arguments; they coerce them.
 Each argument is independently converted to the declared type before the function body runs.
 No error is raised; see the coercion note under *Scalar subtypes* above.

 **Reference types** (`MEASUREREF`, `COLUMNREF`, `TABLEREF`, `CALENDARREF`) perform genuine type checking at call time.
 Passing an incompatible expression produces an error that identifies the expected and received types, for example: *"An invalid argument type was passed into parameter 'amountMeasure' of the user-defined function.
 Expected 'MEASUREREF' but got 'SCALAR'."* There is a known limitation for `COLUMNREF`: when a column reference is invalid, the internal syntax error from the function body surfaces before any custom validation error the function author may have written.

 **`ANYREF`** performs no type checking.
 An incompatible argument may produce confusing errors deep inside the function body or, in the worst case, incorrect results with no error at all.
-Functions using `ANYREF` must handle the general case defensively — for example, wrapping every reference to the parameter in `CALCULATE` to guarantee context transition regardless of what was passed.
+Functions using `ANYREF` must handle the general case defensively, for example by wrapping every reference to the parameter in `CALCULATE` to guarantee context transition regardless of what was passed.

 ## Introspection functions

 Two functions are available for use inside a function body with `COLUMNREF` or `TABLEREF` parameters:

-- **`TABLEOF ( columnRef )`** — returns the table in which the referenced column is defined.
+- **`TABLEOF ( columnRef )`**: returns the table in which the referenced column is defined.
-- **`NAMEOF ( columnRef )`** — returns the column's fully qualified name as a string.
+- **`NAMEOF ( columnRef )`**: returns the column's fully qualified name as a string.

-These functions are intended to support runtime validation — for example, checking that two `COLUMNREF` parameters belong to the same table:
+These functions are intended to support runtime validation, for example checking that two `COLUMNREF` parameters belong to the same table:

 ```dax
 IF (